OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ### Dynamic Analysis

-Frida can be used for hooking the APIs used for obtaining a `PendingIntent`.
-This information can be used in determining the call site, and which can be further used for performing static analysis at the call site, as described above.
+Frida can be used to hook the APIs used to get a `PendingIntent`.
+This information can be used to determine the code location of the call, which can be further used to perform static analysis as described above.

-A Frida script hooking `PendingIntent.getActivity` function, may look like following:
+Here's an example of such a Frida script that can be used to hook the `PendingIntent.getActivity` function:

 ```javascript
 var pendingIntent = Java.use('android.app.PendingIntent');